andrewspringman/refJack/README.md

 # Jumping Jack
-A project that demonstrates how to deploy directly from a single git repo to multipe images
+A project that demonstrates how to deploy directly from a single git repo to multiple images

 ## WARNING